dznes/totvs-connector-ecommerce-prisma/README.md

 - [X] Add colors backup.
 - [X] Add product info backup.
-- [ ] Add product balances backup.
+- [X] Add product balances backup.
 - [ ] Add product OPs backup.
-- [ ] Add product prices backup.
+- [X] Add product prices backup.
-- [ ] Add product cost backup.
+- [X] Add product cost backup.
 - [ ] Add clients backup.
 - [ ] Add orders backup.
-- [ ] Add orders with products backup.
+- [ ] Add orders with skus backup.
 - [ ] Add update for product details in database every 1 minute updates from TOTVS.
 - [ ] Add update for product balance in database every 1 minute updates from TOTVS.
 - [ ] Add update for product prices and cost in database every 1 minute updates from TOTVS.
 - [ ] Add update for clients in database every 1 minute updates from TOTVS.
 - [ ] Add update for orders in database every 1 minute updates from TOTVS.
-- [ ] Add update for orders with products in database every 1 minute updates from TOTVS.
+- [ ] Add update for orders with skus in database every 1 minute updates from TOTVS.
 - [ ] Make scheduler to run updates every 1 minute in all update endpoints, in the right order:
   1. Colors
   2. Sizes